OWASP/OdTM/guide/instruction.md

 class#VirtualMachine
 ```

-* Use Dragon's saved JSON file as a source (TDFILE) of the OdTMServer console application to get a target JSON file.
+* *Use Dragon's saved JSON file as a source (TDFILE) of the OdTMServer console application to get a target JSON file*.

-* Load the target JSON to the Threat Dragon one more time:
+* *Load the target JSON to Threat Dragon:*

 ![acctp_example1](pics/td_simple_example1.png)

-Now you can work with threats (apply mitigations, define severity or delete).
+Now you can work with threats (apply mitigations, define severity or delete a threat).